 The HomeOwnership Center is overseen by a board of directors dedicated to growing and strengthening the services and programs we offer.
 These community leaders strive to provide valuable resources to area residents, which ultimately strengthens our communities and enhances the quality of life of all involved.
 Together we can make a difference in our communities by guiding residents through financial counseling and reliable home lending services.

-Steven Nida, Treasurer
+Steven Nida, President

 WoodForest National Bank

-Steven Nida is the Treasurer of the HomeOwnership Center Board and has been a member of the HomeOwnership Center Board of Directors since 2014.
+Steven Nida is the President of the HomeOwnership Center Board and has been a member of the HomeOwnership Center Board of Directors since 2014.
 He is the Branch Manager of Woodforest National Bank in Fairmont, WV.
 Mr. Nida worked for 10 years with Woodforest National Bank.
 In addition, he was a previous Vice President and Branch Manager for Premier Bank in Buckhannon and Bridgeport, WV.
 Steven served as a 2x Exalted Ruler of the Benevolent and Protective Order of Elks Lodge #1135.

 “I’m very excited to serve on the HomeOwnership Center board and bring the dream of homeownership to our area residents.
 I remember my first experience in buying a home and how daunting the process was… We are able to provide our customers with so much good information, advice, and assistance during the home buying process, as well as our down payment assistance loan product that enables buyers to get into a home when they otherwise wouldn’t have been able to with traditional financing.”